 crimson gate doors painted with a cheerful greeting.

-enjoying or affording comforting warmth and shelter especially in a small space
+enjoying or providing comforting warmth and shelter

 But she did remember the